 How do you dig when metal detecting?
 A shovel is a key piece of metal detecting equipment to have in your arsenal.
 In fact, they are one of the most popular metal detecting digging tools.
-They range in size, quality, blade/handle angles, blades shapes, and handle type.
-There are quite a few factors you should consider when choosing a good metal detecting shovel, so let’s review.
+They range in size, quality, blade/handle angles, blade shapes, and handle type.
+There are a number of factors you should consider when choosing a good metal detecting shovel, so let’s review.

 Choosing the right metal detecting shovel makes for a better detecting experience.
 Key considerations are quality and durability, length, handle type, blade shape, blade angle, edge design, and portability.
 Cost will be driven by those factors, and you should buy the best one for your budget.

-Surprisingly, one of the more useful things to consider regarding these accessories is how you’ll travel with your metal detecting shovel, especially if you’re taking a commercial flight.
+Surprisingly, one of the more useful things to consider regarding these accessories is how you’ll travel with your digger, especially if you’re taking a commercial flight.
 We’ll cover that, too.

 Why use a shovel?

 There are other ways to dig your finds out of the ground.
 Those are:

 The issue with these is efficiency.
 Hands aren’t the best diggers, they get tired and can’t penetrate the ground easily (even with gloves.)
 Screwdrivers can’t really make holes, but they do have the advantage of minimizing ground damage produced and they’re good for pulling small items out like buttons, bullets, and coins

 However, shovels are the a superior tools.
 Here are the most popular types of metal detecting shovels to choose from:

 - Plain old standard shovel from a big box store

 - Foldable entrenching tool (you’ve seen these called military shovels)